High Expectations

-High Expectations is the debut studio album by English singer Mabel.
+High Expectations is the debut studio album by Swedish-British singer Mabel.
 It was released on 2 August 2019 by Polydor UK.
 Originally scheduled for release on 15 July, the album was pushed back to 2 August to alter several songs.
 Mabel worked with writers and producers such as Tre Jean-Marie, Steve Mac and MNEK to create the album, with its tracks incorporating elements of pop and R&B.

 The album was supported by two singles.
-Its lead single "Don't Call Me Up" peaked at number three on the UK Singles Chart for three consecutive weeks, making it Mabel's highest charting single in the UK.
+Its lead single "Don't Call Me Up" peaked at number three on the UK Singles Chart for three consecutive weeks, making it Mabel's highest-charting single in the UK.
 It also became her international mainstream breakthrough, managing to peak within the top 10 in over twenty countries.
 The track also became Mabel's first US Billboard Hot 100 chart entry, peaking at 66 on the US Billboard Hot 100.
 The album's second and final single "Mad Love" became Mabel's third UK top-10 single, peaking at number eight.

 Upon its release, High Expectations received positive reviews from music critics, many of whom complimented its production and the singer's vocals.
 The album was also a commercial success, debuting at number three on the UK Albums Chart and at number five on the Irish Albums Chart.